Article: What “The Truth About Cancer” got wrong about BRCA mutations and cancer

 The video says that our epigenetic influences turn genes on and off, so you don’t have to worry about the genes you inherit from your parents.

-The video claims that the way women live their lives will alter their BRCA mutations.
+The video claims that the way women live their lives will alter their mutations.

-BRCA mutations are inherited.
-Fathers and mothers who carry a BRCA mutation have a 50 percent chance of passing it along to each of their children.
+mutations are inherited.
+Fathers and mothers who carry a mutation have a 50 percent chance of passing it along to each of their children.

 It is important to note that none of the people who provided information for the video are medical oncologists.
 Ultimately, “The Truth About Cancer: A Global Quest” is full of misleading information that is not grounded in science.
 This type of misinformation is dangerous, because it may lead high-risk women to drawing incorrect and dangerous conclusions about their ability to prevent cancer through healthy lifestyle alone.